-It’s fall in colorful Colorado.
+It’s spooky season in colorful Colorado.
 At dusk, the moon will soon replace the sun.
 You are taking a stroll outside in the crisp, cool air when something large, brown and hairy with eight long legs scuttles across the street.
 Would you be scared?

 You shouldn’t be!
 It’s just a male Oklahoma brown tarantula (Aphonopelma hentzi) (aka Texas or Missouri brown tarantula), out looking for love.
 You are witnessing the epic journey thousands of male tarantulas make every year.
 But first, let us show you why tarantulas are cool.